 contact the Site Historian.

-- In 1953, the Beaver operations in Guelph were renamed the Beaver-Delta Division of Rockwell.
+- 1953—acquired by Rockwell Manufacturing Co.
+The Beaver operations in Guelph are renamed the Beaver-Delta Division of Rockwell.

-- In 1971 or '72 the Beaver operations became Rockwell International of Canada Ltd.
+- 1971 or '72—the Beaver operations become Rockwell International of Canada Ltd.

-- In 1984, all of Rockwell's woodworking machinery operations were sold to Pentair, and the Guelph operations became part of Delta International Machinery Corp.
+- 1984—all of Rockwell's woodworking machinery operations are sold to Pentair, with the Guelph operations becoming part of Delta International Machinery Corp.

-- In 1985 the Guelph operations became the Beaver-Delta Machinery Corp.
+- 1985—the Guelph operations become the Beaver-Delta Machinery Corp.

-- In 1987 it became a division of Pentair Canada, Inc.
+- 1987—Beaver-Delta becomes a division of Pentair Canada, Inc.

-- In 2004 Pentair sold their power tools group to Black & Decker, and the Guelph operations became part of Black & Decker Canada Inc.
+- 2004—Pentair sells their power tools group to Black & Decker, and the Guelph operations became part of Black & Decker Canada Inc.

 Do you have more information?

-I am particularly interested in woodworking machinery manufacturers from Ontario, so if you have any information on Beaver Tools or other relevant woodworking machinery companies and products, I strongly urge you to contact Jeff Joslin.
+I am especially interested in woodworking machinery manufacturers from Ontario, so if you have any information on relevant woodworking machinery companies and products, I strongly urge you to contact Jeff Joslin.

 - From a 1948 edition of Machinery comes this snippet: